Welcome back to the series of the French Country Style Baby Shower.

 and was going to make at least one ruffled table covering for Lydia and Paisley.

-Nanny had them custom designed and made many, many years ago,
+Nanny, New York grandma, had them custom designed and made many years ago.

 Artfully arranged baby shower food ideas